project-graveyard/blog/CONTRIBUTING.md

 - Tweet about it.
 - Refer this project in your project's README.
 - Mention the project at local meetups and tell your friends/colleagues.

+## A Note About Time/Technicalities

+If you are a very busy individual or may not have the time to clone the project and write an article for CodeReviewShop's community, there's still a way to share your experience with others.
+The content of the article you like to write can be done directly on github in the issues comment section.
+You focus on the content, we handle the technicalities.
+Thank you for investing your time with us.

+---

+CodeReviewShop,<br>
+Better software is built together.